KSP-ModularManagement/ModuleManagerWatchDog/KNOWN_ISSUES.md

 # Module Manager Watch Dog :: Known Issues

-This is a troubleshot list to help you fixing your instalment.
+This is a troubleshooting list to help you on fixing your instalment.

 ## Known detectable problems